-It can feel like a bit of an unsolvable conundrum as you try to align the different colours of the holiday rubix cube.
+It can feel like a bit of an unsolvable conundrum as you try to align the different colors of the holiday Rubix cube.

 Ensuring you get the best deal on your trip makes it that much sweeter, and less stressful!